 - Assist industry companies’ retention efforts for executives of color

-ELDP is unique in its focus on both men and women of color, and its research-anchored exploration of the intersection of business-critical leadership competencies with cultural identity.
-The program is designed to help solve some of the industry’s most persistent diversity challenges: increasing the diversity of the industry’s executive suites; retention of executives of color; and maximizing the ROI of a diverse workforce within the business environment that demands strategic leadership agility and creative innovation.
+ELDP is unique in its focus on both men and women of color and its research-anchored exploration of the intersection of business-critical leadership competencies with cultural identity.
+The program is designed to help solve some of the industry’s most persistent diversity challenges: increasing the diversity of the industry’s executive suites, retention of executives of color, and maximizing the ROI of a diverse workforce within a business environment that demands strategic leadership agility and creative innovation.

 The ideal candidate for NAMIC’s Executive Leadership Development Program (ELDP) fits the following profile:

 - Executive of color with a minimum of five years at the director level and above

 - A superior performer

 - On track for promotion or identified in the company’s formal/informal succession plan